 There was some talk about how Warner should’ve merged with NBC Universal.
-This would’ve been a much bigger deal in my opinion—they have an IP library including: DreamWorks Animation (the home of “Shrek”), DreamWorks Classics (“Rocky and Bullwinkle,” “Underdog”), Woody Woodpecker, the classic Universal monster movies, “Jurassic Park”/“Jurassic World,” and “The Fast and the Furious.”
+This would’ve been a much bigger deal in my opinion.
+Universal has an IP library including: DreamWorks Animation (the home of “Shrek”); DreamWorks Classics (“Rocky and Bullwinkle,” “Underdog”); Woody Woodpecker; the classic Universal monster movies; “Jurassic Park”/”Jurassic World”; and “The Fast and the Furious” films.
 That said, I think it would’ve ran afoul of the feds on antitrust grounds given the amount of assets involved.
 Discovery, meanwhile, isn’t likely to evoke much of a reaction.

 I’m also not sure how much the Discovery merger will help HBO Max (and presumably Discovery+) compete with Disney+.
 As popular as Shark Week might be, it’s not exactly “Star Wars” or the Marvel Cinematic Universe.

 As usual, I’m not in favor of such large media mergers.
 The state of US media’s already consolidated enough as it is.
 That said, given Discovery’s now a corporate sibling of WarnerMedia, perhaps we can see some crossovers between properties:

 - A “Shark Week” crossover between DC Comics’ King Shark and the (plain old) Shark, Hanna-Barbera’s Jabberjaw, and Discovery’s old show “Kenny the Shark?”